hubertmilewski/credit_card_website/README.md

 - **Smooth Animations**: Interactive animations powered by AOS (Animate On Scroll).
 - **React Router**: Seamlessly navigate between sections using React Router.
 - **GitHub Pages Deployment**: The app is deployed on GitHub Pages for easy access and sharing.
+- **Download Options**: Users can download their customized card designs as image files.

 ## Technologies Used